ipdsb/ipdsb/README.md

 ### Sources:
 from http://www.alpineseedconservation.eu/index.php/aims/

-* Improve knowledge of the ecology of target species through specific research projects.
-* Develop a network for seed conservation and research in the European Alps, fostering collaboration, development of new scientists, and expanding knowledge on key ecological species...
+* Develop a network for seed conservation and research in the European Alps, fostering collaboration, development of new scientists,

 ### similar & Sources